SU-SWS/decanter-web/content/_pages/about-contributing.md

 Any change that is backwards-breaking will result in a new **major** release.
 Others changes with no impact on rendering are considered backwards-compatible and will result in a new **patch** release.

+## Testing your code for Accessibility

+Before submitting a PR for review, please ensure that your code meets basic accessibility requirements.
+To test your code you should check the following:

+* HTML Validation - https://validator.w3.org/ - if a page doesn’t pass HTML Validation, it’s likely to have issues with accessibility.
+* WAVE, AXE, etc. These are handy tools.
+They are easy to use and are great for spot checking work.
+It may be that one of these tools pick up an issue that another tool missed.